D & H India Limited

 In the light of the above, the Company has framed this Policy on Related Party Transactions ("Policy").
 This Policy has been adopted by the Board of Directors of the Company based on recommendations of the Audit Committee.
 Going forward, such policy shall be reviewed by the Audit Committee and recommend the changes to the Board of Directors at least once in every 3 (Three) years or as per the discretion of the audit committee as per amendments made in the Companies Act, 2013 and Listing Regulations and will updated accordingly.

 "Arm's length Transactions" means a transaction between two or more Related Parties that is conducted as if they are unrelated so that there is no conflict of interest.

 "Audit Committee or Committee" means Committee of Board of Directors of the Company constituted under Regulation 18 of the SEBI (LODR) Regulations, 2015 and Companies Act, 2013.

 "Board" means the Board of Directors of D & H India Limited, as constituted from time to time.

 "Company" means a company incorporated under the Companies Act, 2013 or under any previous company law.

 "Control" shall have the same meaning as defined in SEBI (SAST) Regulations, 2011

-"Key Managerial Personnel” means key managerial personnel as defined under the Companies Act,
+"Key Managerial Personnel" mean key managerial personnel as defined under the Companies Act,2013

-- Managing Director, or Chief Executive Officer or manager and in their absence, a whole- time
+i.
+Managing Director, or Chief Executive Officer or manager and in their absence, a whole-

 "Ordinary course of Business" means a transaction which is:-